 Me preparing dinner CT424

-Dinner? -Soup entrée (?Mushroom) with the main of was Back Country Beef Curry with extra Back Country Beef Mince 160g, Nutrella and dried veges over (generic) Fettuccine.
+Dinner? -Soup entrée (?Mushroom) with the main of Back Country Beef Curry with extra Back Country Beef Mince 160g, Nutrella and dried veges over (generic) Fettuccine.
 Dessert was Hansells strawberry mousse over a variety of dried NZ fruit.